 We mention this here, under the 'simple investing' module, because it is so easy to forget.
 All our instincts towards financial risk are geared towards preserving, or making, money.
 That is wrong.
 We should be trying to preserve, or make, value.

 We don't need money.
 We need the things that money can buy.

 There is a way of measuring returns in terms of value instead of money.
 And this is the measure you should always use.

 We think this is too difficult for your first run through Simple Investing.
-You can prove us wrong by eventually following the link to the appropriate bit of Advanced Investing in the sidebar.
+You can prove us wrong by eventually following the link to Real Returns in the Advanced Investing module.
 For the time being, remember the following:

 - With inflation, money will buy less tomorrow than it does today

 - If you put your savings in money (cash or loans), and inflation persists, the amount you can buy with your savings when you come to spend them will decline.

 - If you put your savings in 'real' things - businesses or commodities or antiques - and inflation persists, the money value of these 'real things' will tend to rise.....

 - .....but some things are more 'real' than others.
 Inflation (and its opposite - deflation) has profound economic consequences that go way beyond the simple change of purchasing power of the pound in your pocket.